mfoemmel/fig/README.md

       append PATH=@/bin
     end

-Note that config statements cannot be nested within a fig file.
+Note that config statements cannot be nested within a Fig file.
 I.e. the following is _invalid_:

     config foo